-The Adapter has a locking ring connector intended to keep the Adapter in place during operation of the truck.
+The Adapter has a locking ring connector intended to keep the Adapter in place during operation of the vehicle.
 It is designed to be plugged in and stay plugged in.
 To plug in the Adapter, align it with the diagnostic port and rotate the adapter slowly until it drops into place.
 It won't drop very far.
 Then rotate the locking ring while pushing on the Adapter.
 When the locking ring finds an opening, the Adapter will slide all the way into the port.
 Push on the Adapter and twist the locking ring so that it locks in place.

-For those who want to use the Adapter on multiple trucks (eg. maintenance personnel) and find the locking ring a nuisance, modifications can be made to the plug by cutting the ring off or filing down the three nipples inside the ring.
+For those who want to use the Adapter on multiple vehicles (eg. maintenance personnel) and find the locking ring a nuisance, modifications can be made to the plug by cutting the ring off or filing down the three nipples inside the ring.
 While this will not void your warranty, you will incur a cost if you return it.

 I see that the Adapter has multiple colored LEDs.
 What do the colors mean?

 The Adapter has three colors, Red, Green and Blue.
-In general, Red is for the Adapter, Green is for the truck connection, and Blue is for the Bluetooth connection.
+In general, Red is for the Adapter, Green is for the vehicle connection, and Blue is for the Bluetooth connection.
 The LEDs can either be solid on or they can blink.
 The red LED can also pulsate.
 Below is a description of their meanings:

 - Solid Red - The Adapter is updating its memory.
 DO NOT unplug the adapter otherwise undesirable results may occur.